liferay-search/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/02-publishing-files/11-desktop-access.markdown

 delete files stored on web servers.
 WebDAV is supported by most major operating systems and desktop environments, including Linux, macOS, and Windows.
-Using your file manager via WebDAV doesn't bypass the functionality of the web interface---@product@ increments the version numbers of files edited and uploaded via WebDAV.
+Using your file manager via WebDAV doesn't bypass the functionality of the web interface---@sharepoint@ increments the version numbers of files edited and uploaded via WebDAV.

 To access the Document Library folder from a file browser, you must use your